 Summary

-There are many ways to save on rent.
+Remember, being proactive and financially savvy can make renting an affordable and enjoyable experience.
 Think outside the box and look beyond your rental agreement.
 From joint tenancy to shared utilities and lease negotiations, renting does not have to cost you an arm and a leg!